mistymyto/apush/people/macarthur_douglas.md

 - Born in US General that lived in the Philippines
 - Requested a photo with the Japanese emperor
     - He is taller and the emperor is shorter
-    - Intended to show that the imperialistic, Japanese ideas are flawed
+    - Intended to show that the Japanese imperialistic ideas are flawed